 Read everything , across all platforms.

-A DBA career path is about thinking in strategic terms.
+Jack Vamvas: A DBA career path is about thinking in strategic terms.
 What other skills can a DBA develop in a complex database server environment?
 For example, knowledge of dependant application skills could lead to improved troubleshooting skills.

 Certifications are useful for ensuring best practises are learnt.
-Certifications force a DBA to investigate areas they may not normally touched in their workplace.
-I’m not convinced they are essential for career progression in the mid to Advanced level DBA.
+Certifications force a DBA to investigate areas they may not normally touch in their workplace.
+I’m not convinced that they are essential for career progression in the mid- to advanced-level DBA.

 Some useful links on his blogs include: